Skip to content

 Urgent

-A takeover can lead to changed recovery details, scam DMs to followers, fake giveaways, crypto posts, impersonation, ads, or follow-up recovery scams targeting you afterward.
+A takeover can lead to changed email or phone details, scam DMs to followers, crypto posts, fake giveaways, impersonation, or account recovery scams targeting you afterward.

 Use Instagram's hacked-account recovery flow.
-If you can still log in, change the password, secure the connected email, remove unfamiliar sessions, review linked accounts, and warn followers from a separate trusted channel if needed.
+If you can still log in, change the password, secure the email account, remove unfamiliar sessions, review linked accounts, and warn followers from a separate trusted channel if needed.

 • Look for changed email, phone, username, bio links, linked accounts, posts, stories, ads, and messages.